ProFormA/proformaxml/Whitepaper.md

 The idea behind external resources is that sometimes large files needed by a grader, files that change frequently or web services cannot be bundled reasonably with the task itself.
 In these cases, the task part may reference the external resource by a unique name or any other identifier.
 Examples are the name or URL of a widely known database dump (e.g. ftp://ftp.fu-berlin.de/pub/misc/movies/database/) or the name and version number of a library (e.g. urn:mvn:groupId=org.mockito:artifactId=mockito-core:packaging=jar:version=1.9.5) or a web service URL.
 The semantics and the format of references is not defined by this exchange format.
 It could be a URL, URN or any other identifier.
 Also the exchange format does not define the distribution mechanism of resources (e.g. push from LMS to grader, active pull by the grader, etc.).
 Taken to the extreme, an external-resource element may mean, that the administrator has to install some software, service, or data in a grader specific location, before the task can be used to grade submissions.
 The identifier therefore does not need to be in a machine readable format.
 Further details about the semantics of the external-resource can be provided in the optional <b>internal-description</b> element.
 The description may provide instructions in natural language how to install the required resource prior to grading so that the grader can interpret and resolve the reference attribute successfully when grading a submission.

-Unlike files, external resources currently do not specify the attributes <b>used-by-grader</b>, <b>visible</b>, and <b>usage-by-lms</b>.
-An external resource is expected to be used like a file with the attribute values <b>used-by-grader=true</b>, <b>visible=no</b>, and <b>usage-by-lms=download</b>.
-If in rare cases an external resource should be visible to students, the tasks's description element could be used to include an HTML-formatted link to that resource.
+Like files, external resources make use of the <b>used-by-grader</b>, <b>visible</b>, and <b>usage-by-lms</b> attributes.
+Refer to the [file element](https://github.com/ProFormA/proformaxml/blob/master/Whitepaper.md#the-file-element) for a detailed description on how to use these attributes.

 Each external resource element can be identified by its mandatory <b>id</b> attribute and is referenced by the test-configuration (see below in the test section).

 ### 5.8 The model-solutions part

-The model solutions element is used to provide one or more solutions of the task.
+The model solutions element is used to optionally provide one or more solutions for the task.
 For each model-solution a new <b>model-solution</b> element is added.

 #### The model-solution element